rackerlabs/technical-blog/_posts/2019-10-22-how-to-use-journey-builder-at-b2b-companies.md

 Journey Builder tracks the behavior of each lead and includes your marketing, accounting, sales, and customer service teams in lead monitoring.
 Nearly anything a lead does, from downloading a whitepaper to logging a service request, can update the lead’s data and [trigger the next appropriate touchpoint](https://searchcustomerexperience.techtarget.com/definition/Salesforce-Journey-Builder).
 Tracking this information gives your company greater visibility into customer activity and helps you make decisions with real-time information.
 As a result, your teams are better able to sell to leads, and your customers enjoy a better experience, wherever they are on the buyer’s journey.

 Journey Builder is part of the Salesforce suite and integrates with other Salesforce products, like Sales Cloud and Service Cloud.
 So all your data is stored in one centralized location, providing a seamless experience for your employees and customers.
-It also boosts internal productivity, since your teams can work in other Salesforce products using the Journey Builder tool.
+It also boosts internal productivity, because your teams can work in other Salesforce products using the Journey Builder tool.

 ### How can your B2B company use Journey Builder?